 We have used this approach to count lipoprotein particles by mass spectrometry and elucidate the average stoichiometry of lipoprotein associated proteins in different particle classes (von Zychlinski A, Williams M, McCormick S, Kleffmann T (2014) Absolute quantification of apolipoproteins and associated proteins on human plasma lipoproteins.
 J Proteomics.
 25;106:181-90. doi: 10.1016/j.jprot.2014.04.030).

 Other quantification methods

-SILAC – stable isotope labeling by amino acids in cell culture
+- SILAC – stable isotope labelling by amino acids in cell culture

 - Pulsed SILAC – to measure protein stability or synthesis

 - Various spectral counting approaches for label-free quantification